garzy/JuiceFX/README.md

-JuiceFX: afterburner.fx fork with Google Guice DI
+JuiceFX: afterburner.fx fork with Google Guice DI (Java 11)
 =================================================

 **[NOTE]: this is a fork of the original project to add Google Guice DI** if you have better approach for this, let me know, thanks.